eebrown/data2019nCoV/README.md

 # data2019nCoV R Package

 This is a simple R package to store data about the 2019-2020 novel coronavirus, COVID-19, outbreak.
-Currently, it contains the data extracted from the World Health Organization (WHO) [situation reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports) up to 2020-02-25 (Situation Reports # 1-36).
+Currently, it contains the data extracted from the World Health Organization (WHO) [situation reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports) up to 2020-02-26 (Situation Reports # 1-37).

+There is no guarantee as to the accuracy of the transcribed data or graphs in the vignette.
+Please file an issue if any errors (discrepancies with the WHO reports) are noticed.

 Plots of the data can be found in the [vignette](https://htmlpreview.github.io/?https://github.com/eebrown/data2019nCoV/blob/master/doc/WHO_SR.html).

-Once the package is installed and loaded, the data is available in a data.frame object, `WHO_SR`.
+## Usage

 The package can be installed via `devtools::install_github("eebrown/data2019nCoV")`.
 Be sure to reinstall to obtain the latest version as new data is released (including the errata periodically reported by WHO).

-## Contributions

-Contributions are welcome in the form of corrections and the contribution of new datasets, provided they are publicly available, verifiable, and from a reputable source.
+Once the package is installed and loaded, the data is available in a data.frame object, `WHO_SR`.

+Although it may be less up-to-date, the data from this package will also appear in the package [`outbreaks`](https://github.com/reconhub/outbreaks), with variable names consistent with that package's norms.

 ### Data Structure

 Raw/transcribed data are stored as `.csv` files in the `/data-raw` directory, e.g. `/data-raw/WHO_SR.csv`.
-The scripts to convert the raw data into an R object are in a corresponding `.R` file in that directory (e.g. `/data-raw/WHO_SR.R`).
-That is, a `.csv` file is what is updated, and then the corresponding `.R` file's scripts should be run to generate the data object for the package.
+The scripts that converted the raw data into an R object are in a corresponding `.R` file in that directory (e.g. `/data-raw/WHO_SR.R`).

 ## Licence